cran-task-views/ClinicalTrials/ClinicalTrials.md

     is currently subject to intensive development.
 While much of the intended functionality is already available, some changes and improvements are still to be expected.
--   `r pkg("GroupSeq", priority = "core")` performs
-    computations related to group sequential designs via the alpha spending approach, i.e., interim analyses need not be equally spaced, and their number need not be specified in advance.
--   `r pkg("Keyboard")` We developed a package 'Keyboard' for designing single-agent, drug-combination, or phase I/II dose-finding clinical trials.
-The 'Keyboard' designs are novel early phase trial designs that can be implemented simply and transparently, similar to the 3+3 design, but yield excellent performance, comparable to those of more-complicated, model-based designs.
-The 'Keyboard' package provides tools for designing, conducting, and analyzing single-agent, drug-combination, and phase I/II dose-finding clinical trials.
 -   `ldBand` from `r pkg("Hmisc", priority = "core")`
     computes and plots group sequential stopping boundaries from the Lan-DeMets method with a variety of a-spending functions using the